onhernandes/mustang-js/README.md

 	</section>
 ```

-Set those properties for the container
+Set those properties for the container for do the plugin works.

 ```css
 	display: flex;